iPad 8 LTE Battery Replacement

 Step 53

-- Grab your trusty spudger and gently pry the front camera out of its cozy little spot until you can give it a friendly pinch with your fingers.
+- Grab your spudger and gently lift the front camera from its spot until you can snag it with your fingers—easy peasy!

 Tools Used